sap-tutorials/Tutorials/tutorials/hana-dbx-remote-sources/hana-dbx-remote-sources.md

     ![HANA Cloud to HANA, express connection](cloud_connector_connection.png)

-For further information, see also [Replicate data from on-premise to the cloud with the Cloud Connector](https://saphanajourney.com/hana-cloud/learning-article/sap-cloud-connector), [Access Data Across Your On-Premise and Cloud Data Sources](https://saphanajourney.com/hana-cloud/sap-hana-cloud-workshops/), and [Getting Started with SAP HANA Cloud | Remote Data Source (`multicloud`)](https://blogs.sap.com/2020/08/03/getting-started-with-sap-hana-cloud-vii-smart-data-access/).
+For further information, see also [Install the SAP Connectivity Service Cloud Connector in your System Landscape](cp-connectivity-install-cloud-connector), [Replicate data from on-premise to the cloud with the Cloud Connector](https://saphanajourney.com/hana-cloud/learning-article/sap-cloud-connector), [Access Data Across Your On-Premise and Cloud Data Sources](https://saphanajourney.com/hana-cloud/sap-hana-cloud-workshops/), and [Getting Started with SAP HANA Cloud | Remote Data Source](https://blogs.sap.com/2020/08/03/getting-started-with-sap-hana-cloud-vii-smart-data-access/).

 Congratulations!
 You have now used remote sources to access data running on a different SAP HANA instance and on a SAP HANA Cloud, data lake.

 [VALIDATE_1]
 [ACCORDION-END]